Imperative process algebra with abstraction: Information-Flow Security

 In the rest of this section, the interest is in processes that are carried out by systems that have a state comprising a number of data-containing components whose content can be looked up and changed.
 Moreover, the attention is focussed on processes, not necessarily arising from the execution of a program, in which (a)~confidential and non-confidential data contained in the state components of the system in question are looked up and changed and (b)~an ongoing interaction with the environment of the system in question is maintained where data are communicated in either direction.
 In the terminology of \deACPet, the state components are called flexible variables.
 From now on, processes of the kind described above are referred to as processes of the type of interest.
+The processes that are carried out by many contemporary systems are covered by the processes of the type of interest.

 The point of view is taken that the information flow in a process of the type of interest is secure if information derivable from the confidential data contained in state components cannot be inferred from its interaction with the environment.
 A process property that guarantees secure information flow in this sense is the property that the confidential data contained in state components has no effect on the interaction with the environment.
 This property, which will be made more precise below, is called the DNII (Data Non-Interference with Interactions) property.
 For a process with this property, differences in the confidential data contained in state components cannot be observed in (a)~what remains of the process in the case where only the actions that are performed to interact with the environment are visible and (b)~consequently in the data communicated with the environment.